-The Democ ats in the Ohio legislature refused to join in a vote of thanks suffragists who so persistently bore service reform bill.
+The Democ ats in the Ohio legislature refused to join in a vote of thanks woman's suffrage is the fact that six- to Senator Pendleton for his services teen of the most prominent female in securing the passage of the civilsuffragists who so persistently bore service reform bill.
 The resolution was passed by Republican votes, the six children.
 The ballot and fecundity Democrats refusing to respond to their